Home emergency policies cover callouts to fix essential parts of your home such as the electrics, boiler or plumbing if something goes wrong.

 There may be elements of the service that you already have cover for.
 Home insurance will pay out for many emergencies but you may end up paying more in the long term if a callout causes your premium to rise.
 But you’ll see in the next section that some insurers offer home emergency cover as part of their policies.

-Also, some emergencies might not actually cost much to repair, so you could just save each month to make sure you’ve got a safety fund.
+Some emergencies might not cost much to repair, so you could save each month to make sure you’ve got a safety fund.
 And some utility firms will fix certain issues for free.

 A better question might be, is it worth it?